Diversity and Inclusion

 Ability to assist us in meeting our business goals and

 Environmental and social impact.

-If you are a minority-owned (MBE), women-owned (WBE) and/or veteran-owned business (VOB) in North America or London and are interested in becoming a Goldman Sachs vendor, please complete the prospective diverse supplier form and return it via e-mail to email@example.com.
-Your submission must include a current copy of your MBE or WBE certification by a recognized agency and/or VOB self-certification documentation.
+If you are a diverse business by your country's national, state or local standards and are interested in becoming a Goldman Sachs vendor, please complete the prospective diverse vendor form and return it via e-mail to firstname.lastname@example.org.
+Your submission must include a current copy of your diverse business certification by a recognized agency and/or self-certification documentation.
 Note that submission of the form is for informational purposes and internal use only.
 It is not a guarantee of business and does not ensure "Approved" vendor status.